google/gnostic/README.md

 2. [Optional] Build and run the compiler generator.
-This uses the OpenAPI JSON schema to generate a Protocol Buffer language file that describes the OpenAPI specification and a Go-language file of code that will read a JSON OpenAPI representation into the generated protocol buffers.
+This uses the OpenAPI JSON schema to generate a Protocol Buffer language file that describes the OpenAPI specification and a Go-language file of code that will read a JSON or YAML OpenAPI representation into the generated protocol buffers.
 Pre-generated versions of these files are in the OpenAPIv2 directory.

         cd $GOPATH/src/github.com/googleapis/openapi-compiler/generator